-Student agency will be visible in final pieces with more teacher direction in the learning of basic skills.
-This term course will see students be introduced to various practical areas such as painting, drawing, printmaking, sculpture and Design.
+This term course will see students be introduced to various practical areas such as painting, drawing and sculpture.
 Emphasis will be on creative thinking, problem solving, basic skills building and an introduction to the Elements and Principles of Art and Design.
 Students will develop an appreciation for artworks through class discussion and individual presentations using appropriate art language.